Exercise Bright Star: Bright Star 18

-Bright Star 18 was conducted between September 8th and September 20th in Western Alexandria's Mohammed Naguib Military Base, with forces from Greece, Jordan, Italy, France, Saudi Arabia, the United Kingdom and the United Arab Emirates, as well as observers from 16 other nations.
+Bright Star 18 was conducted between September 8 and September 20 in Western Alexandria's Mohammed Naguib Military Base, with forces from Greece, Jordan, Italy, France, Saudi Arabia, the United Kingdom and the United Arab Emirates, as well as observers from 16 other nations.

 Bright Star 21

-Bright Star 21 took place at Mohammed Naguib Military Base in Marsa Matruh from September 2nd to September 16th, 2021.
+Bright Star 21 took place at Mohammed Naguib Military Base in Marsa Matruh from September 2 to September 16, 2021.
 Military groups from the following nations joined the U.S. and Egypt in Bright Star 2021: Saudi Arabia, Jordan, Iraq, Bahrain, Sudan, Morocco, Kuwait, UAE, Tunisia, Kenya, Nigeria, Tanzania, Cyprus, Italy, Spain, Greece, and Pakistan.
 The exercise was originally scheduled for 2020 but was postponed due to the COVID-19 pandemic.

+Bright Star 23

+The next bright star exercise was hosted in 2023, as confirmed by the Egyptian embassy in Washington D.C.

+The exercise was taken place from August 27 to September 16, 2023, at Cairo (West) Air Base in Egypt.
+The Indian Air Force took part in Ex Bright Star 23 for the first time along with contingents from the US, Saudi Arabia, Greece, and Qatar.

+Bright Star 25

+The 2025 edition of the exercise scheduled from 28 August to 10 September 2025 is being hosted and co-hosted by the United States Central Command and Egypt, respectively, at the Mohamed Naguib Military Base.
+Along with United States and Egypt, forces from multiple nations including India, Saudi Arabia, Qatar, Greece, Cyprus and Italy will also participate in the exercise.
+The edition will see the participation of 700 personnel representing the Indian Armed Forces and the Integrated Defence Staff.
+On 1 September, INS Trikand (F51) called at the Port of Alexandria, Egypt for the exercise.
+The ship was operationally deployed by the Indian Navy to the Mediterranean Sea.
+Meanwhile, the Indian Air Force deployed five of its Sukhoi Su-30MKI and a C-17 Globemaster for the exercise.